Cook with 7de Laan

-kalahari.net sent me a copy of this amazing recipe book to review.
+kalahari.net sent me a copy of Cook with 7de Laan to review.
 I have never watched 7de Laan but before I turned to my trusty source, Wikipedia, I literally devoured this book.

 From starters to stir fry’s, cocktails to canapés, dinners to desserts, this recipe book has it all.
 7de Laan is a South African soap opera in Afrikaans with some English and Zulu in between.
 It is set in and around the fictional Sewende Laan (“Seventh Avenue”) and the suburb of Hillside in Johannesburg where all the characters live or work.